-Since July 1, 2017, the Group has adopted the following Standards and Interpretations, mandatory for all annual reporting periods beginning on or after July 1, 2017.
+Since July 1, 2018, the Group has adopted the new and amended Standards and Interpretations, mandatory for all annual reporting periods beginning on or after July 1, 2018.
 Adoption of these Standards and Interpretations did not have any effect on the financial position or performance of the Group.